-Imagine walking to school and being terrified by a 50-foot prehistoric Megalodon shark living under an old drawbridge, discovering a 3-inch dead talking shiner fish, witnessing lunchboxes escorted by flying fish, all after stepping into the Good Luck Circle…
+Imagine walking to school and being terrified at the sight of a 50-foot prehistoric Megalodon shark living under an old drawbridge, discovering a 3-inch dead talking shiner fish, witnessing lunchboxes escorted by flying fish, all after stepping into the Good Luck Circle…

 From a recent book review: